Scholastic wrestling: Folkstyle age-group levels

-Unhealthy weight loss
+Weight loss

 Cutting weight is a common occurrence in the sport of wrestling.
 The process of cutting weight allows a wrestler to compete at a lower weight class, facing lighter opponents.
 The advantage is gained when the wrestler loses only water-weight and fat-weight, but retains lean body mass.
 The wrestler then re-hydrates himself after weighing-in but before competition begins.
 If done properly, a wrestler who does cut weight can gain a very significant strength and weight advantage over opponents who do not.

 Athletes can cut weight in an unhealthy way, with negative short and long-term effects.
 Dehydration can result when a wrestler severely reduces intake of fluids while maintaining rigorous daily workouts.
 This may result in cramps or, in extreme cases, heatstroke and swelling of the brain which causes seizures and hypovolemic shock.
 Malnutrition can also result if cutting weight over long periods of time.
 Long term weight cutting can mean that a wrestler does not intake essential nutrients like protein, calories, vitamin B, vitamin B2, iron, and zinc; this can result in depression, muscular atrophy, and fevers.